ssenmosip/mosip-temp-documentation/MOSIP-Non-Functional-Requirements.md

 ### 10.2 Email Validator
 Performs the pattern validation on email ID based on the configured parameters
 ### 10.3 Blacklisted Words Validator
-Performs a word to word validation against a configured list of blacklisted words
+Performs word to word validation against a configured list of blacklisted words
 ## 11. Master Data Manager
 ### 11.1 Master Data
 Performs CRUD (Create, Read, Update, Delete) operations on the master data